 Cheese is not toxic to hamsters.
 However, too much cheese can lead to .

 Some hamsters are lactose intolerant, while others accept cheese and other dairy products well.
 After consuming cheese or other dairy products, hamsters may have vomiting and/or diarrhea.
 If you're not sure if your hamster can eat cheese, start with little amounts and see how he or she reacts.
 If no diarrhea or vomiting happens, gradually increase the amount of cheese to a pea-sized amount at a time.

 If hamsters are given too much cheese, especially high-fat cheese, they may grow overweight.
 In hamsters, too much salt (from cheese or other salty treats) can cause dehydration and renal issues.

-Don't overfeed your hamster; he may try to stuff it into his cheek pouches and transport it back to his enclosure for storage.
+Don't overfeed your hamster; he may try to stuff it into his and transport it back to his enclosure for storage.
 That cheese will be spoiled in no time.
 Although some meals (such as gooey cheese) might become trapped in the cheek pouches, hamster fans adore seeing those lovely chubby cheeks all loaded up.

 What to Do If Your Hamster Has Too Much Cheese

 Mistakes happen, and your hamster may have consumed more cheese than he should have.
 Overeating cheese once or twice is unlikely to harm a hamster, but indicators of sickness such as lethargy, vomiting, diarrhea, and loss of appetite should constantly be monitored.
 If you have concerns about your hamster's health, get guidance from an exotic veterinarian.